Kaelinkes/Kaelinkes/README.md

 <h2 align="left">
 👋 Hi!
-I’m Kaelin, an IT student and aspiring software engineer.<br>
+I’m Kaelin, an IT student and aspiring software engineer.
-Welcome to my GitHub!
-Have fun exploring my projects and seeing what I’ve been working on 🚀
+<br><br>
 </h2>
+<h3>Welcome to my GitHub!
+Have fun exploring my projects and seeing what I’ve been working on 🚀</h3>
 ###